rosera/flutter-and-dart-cookbook/ch01/ex-const.md

 ## Example Code 2 (Run Time)

 A run time value is known when the application is run.

-In the example, the variable today.weekday will show the day of of the week.
-The value displayed is dependent on which weekday the application is run.
+* The first line declares a variable called today and assigns it the value of the current date and time.
+* The second line calls the weekday() method on the today variable and passes the result to the print() function.
+* The weekday() method returns an integer representing the day of the week, with 0 representing Monday, 1 representing Tuesday, and so on.
+* The print() function will then print the value of the weekday() method to the console.

 ```dart
 void main() {